pieforproviders/pieforproviders/docs/attendances_and_absences.md

     - update the attendance w/ the `check_in`, `check_out`
       - Potential Errors
         - [Attendance Model Validations](#attendance---model-validations)
+          - return error in API response
+          - display API error to user
+          - log error to AppSignal for front-end w/ alerts to tech team & customer support
   - if the `check_in` and `check_out` are the same
     - do nothing
 - if the update adds an additional attendance
   - add an `Attendance` w/ the `check_in`, `check_out` associated to that `ServiceDay` and the active `ChildApproval`
     - Potential Errors
       - [Attendance Model Validations](#attendance---model-validations)
+        - return error in API response
+        - display API error to user
+        - log error to AppSignal for front-end w/ alerts to tech team & customer support
 - if the update changes the ServiceDay to an absence
   - if the child is scheduled for that day
       - change the `ServiceDay` to an absence w/ the `absence_type: "absence_on_scheduled_day"`
         - Potential Errors
           - [Service Day Model Validations](#service-day---model-validations)
+            - return error in API response
+            - display API error to user
+            - log error to AppSignal for front-end w/ alerts to tech team & customer support
   - if the child is not scheduled for that day
     - change the `ServiceDay` to an absence w/ the `absence_type: "absence_on_unscheduled_day"`
       - Potential Errors
         - [Service Day Model Validations](#service-day---model-validations)
+          - return error in API response
+          - display API error to user
+          - log error to AppSignal for front-end w/ alerts to tech team & customer support

 ## Attendance Deletion
 ### User-facing UI Attendance Delete